XDagger/XDagger.github.io/_posts/2021-02-18-RandomX-Fork.md

 # Technical

-We already have a minor ready for use, it is for the moment a pre-release, there are no major changes other than the algo.
+We already have a miner ready for use, there are no major changes other than the algo.

 This miner does not require files wallet.dat and dnet_key.dat.
 Storage folder is still necessary.

 You can find it at this adress: https://github.com/XDagger/XdagRandomxMiner/releases/tag/v0.4